Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 If you're curious, read more of the study's findings [here](https://pws.byu.edu/ben-abbott-lab/human-health-and-economic-costs-of-air-pollution-in-utah).

 Knowing that air pollution is genuinely harmful to our health, and that 85% of it is caused by fossil fuel combustion, how can we go about reducing fossil fuel combustion in the valley?
-While carpooling and improving the efficiency of our homes would help, transitioning to electric vehicles for our transport and renewable energy sources to power our homes and industries would be a much more direct route to meaningfully improving Salt Lake City's air quality.
+While carpooling and improving the efficiency of our homes would help, transitioning to electric vehicles for our transportation needs and renewable energy sources to power our homes and industries would be a much more direct route to meaningfully improving Salt Lake City's air quality.
 With air quality on a negative trend for the past few years, and an appreciation of the associated health effects, I think more aggressive action isn't unwarranted.

 I'm not alone - here's another finding from the BYU study:

 *"Utahns ranked air quality as the 3rd most important issue in the state, after only water and education, and 80% of Utahns said they would accept additional taxes and legislation to improve air quality."*

 With such support from the public, I hope Utah will accelerate the adoption of electric vehicles and implementation of renewable energy sources.
 The government could take the lead on this by electrifying their fleet vehicles where applicable.
-This happens to be the #2 recommendation made by a 37-person (yikes) Technical Advisory Committee tasked with informing Utah's legislature on how best to improve our air quality.
+This happens to be the #2 recommendation made by a 37-person Technical Advisory Committee tasked with informing Utah's legislature on how best to improve our air quality.
 Check out all 7 recommendations made by the committee [here](https://gardner.utah.edu/wp-content/uploads/Utah-Roadmap-Public-Draft.pdf).

 **Conclusion**: